Maestro

 "I measure success based on personal growth, rather than a set bar.
 And every student is successful if they’ve achieved their potential, or they’re moving along their personal growth path, to contribute to the ensemble.
 That’s successful to me—getting them there is the tricky part."

-Can you tell when students aren't practicing based on how they sound?
+Can you tell when students aren't practicing?

 User Pain Points